President Jokowi Groundbreaking for Bank Mandiri Office Building in IKN - ExBulletin

 “Please watch it after June, after the toll road is finished, that's it airportit's over, from airport just come here for 15 minutes.
 “Once the toll road is completed, it will take 45 minutes from Balikpapan to here,” he said.

 The President also recalled the importance of managing the Indonesian capital so that it does not lose control like many new capitals of other countries.
-The Head of State highlighted the concepts of “forest city” and “smart city” as the main foundation for the development of IKN as a sustainable city, free of pollution and supported by electric public transport.
+The Head of State emphasized the notion of “forest town” And “smart city“as the main foundation for the development of IKN as a sustainable, pollution-free city supported by electric public transport.

 The President also appreciated the steps taken by Bank Mandiri to start building buildings for digital services, given the enormous potential of the digital ecosystem in Indonesia, which is reflected, among other things, in the number of users of Banque Mandiri's Livin' platform which reached 23. million.
-The President hopes that this development will support the growth of the digital ecosystem and attract “digital nomads” from various parts of the world to live in the archipelago capital.
+The President hopes that this development will support the growth of the digital and attractive ecosystem.digital nomad” who came from various parts of the world to live in the capital of the archipelago.

 “If the digital ecosystem is built here, it will bring benefits digital nomad live in this archipelago because this city will be different from other cities in the world.
 “There are not many people but it is alive, there is no pollution because everyone uses electric vehicles and electric public transport,” he explained.